A note on weak existence for SDEs driven by fractional Brownian motion: Abstract

 \section{Abstract}

 We are interested in existence of solutions to the $d$-dimensional equation

-where $B$ is a (fractional) Brownian motion with Hurst parameter $H\leqslant 1/2$ and $b$ is an $\mathbb{R}^d$-valued nonnegative distribution in some Besov space.
+where $B$ is a (fractional) Brownian motion with Hurst parameter $H\leqslant 1/2$ and $b$ is an $\mathbb{R}^d$-valued measure in some Besov space.
 We exhibit a class of drifts $b$ such that weak existence holds.
 In particular existence of a weak solution is shown for $b$ being a finite $\mathbb{R}^d$-valued measure for any $H<1/(2d)$.

 \textit{\textbf{Keywords and phrases:} Regularization by noise, fractional Brownian motion.}

 \textbf{MSC2020 subject classification: } 60H50, 60H10, 60G22, 34A06.

 \contentsname{}